dbunibas/galois/README.md

-# Beyond Single Facts
+# RelationalFactQA
 ### A Benchmark for Evaluating Relational Fact Retrieval from Large Language Models

 ### Requirements
-Beyond Single Facts is part of Galois.
+RelationalFactQA is part of Galois.
 Galois is written in Java, and require a working JDK (>=21).

 In addition, the following tools/subscriptions are needed: